joncaudill/InfoTools/README.md

 - Comprehensive XML documentation for IntelliSense support
 - Modular design allowing favicon analysis to be used across multiple pages

-## Alert Functionality
+# Alert Functionality

-The application now includes an alert bar on the HomePage that displays dynamic messages from the `alertBarText.txt` file in the resources folder.
+The alert bar functionality has been refactored into a reusable user control called `AlertBarControl`, allowing it to be used across any page in the application.

 ### Features